 Dr. Andrew McCulloch is Distinguished Professor of Bioengineering and Medicine at the University of California San Diego, where he joined the faculty in 1987.
-He is member of the UCSD Institute for Engineering in Medicine, the Qualcomm Institute, a Senior Fellow of the San Diego Supercomputer Center, and a member of the UCSD Center for Research on Biological Systems.
-Dr. McCulloch is a Principal Investigator of the National Biomedical Computation Resource and the Cardiac Atlas project, and Co-Director of the Cardiac Biomedical Science and Engineering Center at UCSD.
+Dr. McCulloch is a Principal Investigator of the National Biomedical Computation Resource and the Cardiac Atlas Project, Co-Director of the Cardiac Biomedical Science and Engineering Center and Director of the UCSD Interfaces Graduate Training Program and the Interdisciplinary Ph.D.
+Specialization in Multi-Scale Biology.
 He served as Vice Chair of the Bioengineering Department from 2002 to 2005 and Chair from 2005 to 2008.
-Dr. McCulloch is Director of the UCSD Interfaces Graduate Training Program and the Interdisciplinary Ph.D.
-Specialization in Multi-Scale Biology.
+He is also a member of the Institute for Engineering in Medicine, the Qualcomm Institute, the Center for Research on Biological Systems, and a Senior Fellow of the San Diego Supercomputer Center.

 Dr. McCulloch was educated at the University of Auckland, New Zealand in Engineering Science and Physiology receiving his Ph.D. in 1986.
-Dr. McCulloch was an NSF Presidential Young Investigator and is a Fellow of the American Institute for Medical and Biological Engineering and a a Fellow of the Cardiovascular Section of the American Physiological Society.
-He has served on the Board of Directors of the Bio-Medical Engineering Society, and is currently Associate Editor of PLoS Computational Biology and Biophysical Journal and co-Editor-in-Chief of Drug Discovery Today: Disease Models.
-He is also chair of the Physiome and Systems Biology Committee of the International Union of Physiological Sciences.
+Dr. McCulloch was an NSF Presidential Young Investigator and is a Fellow of the American Institute for Medical and Biological Engineering and a Fellow of the Cardiovascular Section of the American Physiological Society.
+He has served on the Board of Directors of the Bio-Medical Engineering Society, and is currently Associate Editor of PLoS Computational Biology and co-Editor-in-Chief of Drug Discovery Today: Disease Models.
+He is also on the Executive Council of the International Union of Physiological Sciences.